Micah Abernathy: Houston Gamblers

-Abernathy played for the Houston Gamblers of the USFL during the 2022 season.
+Abernathy played for the Houston Gamblers of the United States Football League during the 2022 season.

 Green Bay Packers

 On August 10, 2022, the Green Bay Packers signed Abernathy following injuries to safeties Darnell Savage, Vernon Scott and Dallin Leavitt.
 Abernathy played well in his first pre-season appearance against the New Orleans Saints, recording an interception and a tackle for loss on a screen pass.
 He was named to the 53-man roster by the Packers on August 30, 2022, as the fifth safety on the depth chart.
 On August 31, 2022, he was released.
 He was signed to the practice squad two days later.
-He was elevated from the practice squad to the active roster and made his NFL debut in week one of the regular season, playing on six special teams snaps in the 7–23 loss to the Minnesota Vikings.
+He was elevated from the practice squad to the active roster and made his NFL debut in week one of the regular season, playing on six special teams snaps in the 7–23 loss to the Vikings.
 On December 3, 2022, he was once again elevated for gameday.

 Atlanta Falcons

 On December 31, 2022, Abernathy was signed by the Atlanta Falcons off the Packers practice squad.
+He was waived on August 29, 2023, and re-signed to the practice squad.
+The Falcons signed him to their active roster on October 18, 2023.
+On October 15, 2024, the Falcons placed him on injured reserve as he sustained a knee injury during the first quarter of their game against the Carolina Panthers.